 - headerArchitecture is extracted from the User-Agent header

 The following logic is used to figure out which rule a request matches, and how to respond:

 - Retrieve all rules where product, buildTarget, distribution, and distVersion are (each) unspecified, or match the request with a simple string match.

-- Discard any rules where the rule specifies a channel, version, buildID, osVersion, systemCapabilities, and/or locale, and that doesn’t match the request.
+- Discard any rules where the rule specifies a channel, version, buildID, osVersion, any part of systemCapabilities, and/or locale, and that doesn’t match the request.
 The method for each match is described in the table above.

 - The channel has special handling to try “falling back” to a simpler channel, for example a request with release-cck-foo will also consider rules for ‘release’.
 This only applies to channels containing ‘-cck-‘.

 - Rules which specify a Whitelist will also be discarded if the request doesn’t fall inside the Whitelist.

 - Sort the remaining rules by priority, and keep the one with highest.

 - The rule’s value for backgroundRate modifies the response